apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 ### Thesaurus synonyms

-After installing plugin (Already done in Plugin Manager step) the only think you need to know are shortcuts:
+After installing plugin (Already done in Plugin Manager step) the only thing you need to know are shortcuts:
 ```bash
 <Leader>cs
 ```